mideind/FlutterSnowboy/README.md

 # Flutter Snowboy plugin

-*This is alpha quality software.
+*This is beta quality software.
 Caveat emptor!*

 This repository contains the source code to the Flutter Snowboy package.
 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform